 To manage emphysema, it’s important to see your doctor regularly.
 Your doctor will monitor your lungs, your symptoms and your treatment plan.
 While you are at your doctor’s office, you will be able to discuss what vaccinations you need, such as a flu shot or pneumonia vaccine.
 Because people with chronic lung diseases can catch colds, flus and pneumonia more easily, getting vaccinated is an easy prevention step.

 If you or your doctor notices a change in your lung health, you may want to modify your treatment plan.
 Keep a list of questions or concerns you have, so you can discuss them with your doctor.
 Some doctors may want you to monitor your blood oxygen levels at home with a pulse oximeter.
 Some doctors may prescribe oxygen therapy, and others may recommend pulmonary rehabilitation.
 There are treatment options available to manage emphysema, so seeing your doctor regularly, even if you feel well, is important to deciding what treatments will be best for you.
 If you experience a sudden change in symptoms, call your doctor immediately.

 1. Follow Your Treatment Plan to Manage Emphysema

-Many people have reported an improved quality of life after receiving stem cell treatment.
+Many people have reported an improved quality of life after receiving cellular therapy.
 In fact, many patients are able to reduce or come off of their oxygen, exercise more and perform daily tasks with ease.
-Stem cell treatment works to promote healing within the lungs, helping patients breathe more easily.
+Cellular treatment works to promote healing within the lungs, helping patients breathe more easily.
 If you or a loved one has emphysema, chronic bronchitis or COPD and would like to learn more, contact us at (800) 729-3065.